 Created by Cath Staincliffe

 Yet, Sal never loses her humanity.
-Yeah, she's a dick, but she also has to juggle work with the demands of parenthood.
-She shares a house and childcare arrangements but not a bed with a single father.
-The books are a nice blend of the dramatic and the domestic, where bread and butter low-profile domestic cases rub shoulders with some pretty grim cases, made all the more horrifying for Sal's basic decency.
+Yeah, she’s a dick, but she also has to juggle work with the joys of raising Maddie, a feisty four-year-old at the start of the series.
+She shares a house and childcare arrangements–but not a bed–with a single father, Ray, who has a young boy of his own, Tom.
+The books are a nice blend of the dramatic and the domestic, where bread and butter low-profile domestic cases rub shoulders with some pretty grim cases, made all the more horrifying for Sal’s basic decency.

 There’s also a great sense of place and atmosphere used here, and the cosmopolitan make-up of Manchester provides a vivid, colourful backdrop to the series.

 Author Cath Staincliffe was raised in Bradford, and graduated with a degree in Drama and Theatre Arts from Birmingham University.
 Her poetry and short stories have been published in anthologies and she has also written science fiction.
 She’s also involved in freelance community arts projects, and is a keen crime reader and aspiring gardener.
 A member of the Crime Writers Association and Sisters In Crime, she lives in Manchester with her partner and their three children.

 Sal’s debut, Looking For Trouble, was nominated for the Crime Writers’ Association Best First Crime Novel Award, and was also serialized on British radio.
 The series has received much praise, particularly from her fellow Sisters-In-Crime.
 She’s also a member of a British crime writers group called Murder Squad, which also includes John Baker (Sam Turner), Stuart Pawson, Martin Edwards (Harry Devlin), Chaz Brenchley, Margaret Murphy and Ann Cleeves.